About importing call conversions

 - Track specific information about your calls, such as each call’s type and value for your business, and tie this to the specific ad and keyword that led to the call.

-- Distinguish between sales calls and support calls, and learn the value that each kind of call brings to your business.
-For example, when a support call also provides opportunity to upsell or cross-sell.
+- Distinguish between sales calls and support calls, and learn the value each kind of call brings to your business.
+For example, you can learn when support calls also provide opportunity to upsell or cross-sell.

 How it works

-- Set up a conversion action in AdWords that tracks when customer calls come from your ads, or from a customer who clicked your ad and then called from a number on your website.
+- You set up a conversion action in Google Ads that tracks when customer calls come from your ads, or from a customer who clicked your ad and then called from a number on your website.

-- Separately, keep track of your sales calls, recording details like the caller’s phone number, and when those calls lead to a sale (or whatever conversion action you want to track).
-You may already be tracking this information through a customer relationship management system (CRM).
+- Separately, you keep track of your sales calls, recording details like the caller’s phone number and the time and length of the call and when those calls lead to a sale (or whatever conversion action that you want to track).
+You probably already track this information through a customer relationship management system (CRM).

-- Upload a file containing this information about your conversion calls into AdWords.
+- You upload a file containing this information about your conversion calls into Google Ads.

-- AdWords then matches the call info in your file with the calls tracked through your AdWords conversion action.
-You can now see which of your campaigns, ad groups, ads and keywords lead to calls that include sales or other conversions.
+- Google Ads then matches the call info in your file with the calls tracked through your Google Ads conversion action.
+You can now see which of your campaigns, ad groups, ads and keywords are leading to calls that include sales or other conversions.

-Once you know which ads and keywords lead to your most valuable calls, you can adjust your account to try to get more of these calls.
-For example, you can increase your bids on keywords that lead to the most sales calls, or use an automated bid strategy like Target CPA to optimise for more of these conversions.
+Importing call conversions allows you to connect the dots between your Google Ads account and the calls that you’re tracking in another system.
+Once you know which ads and keywords are leading to your most valuable calls, you can adjust your account to try to get more of these calls.
+For example, you can increase your bids on keywords that lead to the most sales calls, or you can use an automated bid strategy like Target CPA to optimise for more of these conversions.
 Note that automated bid strategies will work best if you regularly import your most up-to-date conversion data.

 Types of calls that you can track

-- Calls that come directly from your ads: Track when someone calls the number in your call extension or call-only ad.
-You’ll need at least one call extension or call-only ad that uses Google forwarding numbers.
+- Calls directly from your ads: Track when someone calls the number in your call extension or call-only ad.
+You’ll need at least one call extension or call-only ad using Google forwarding numbers.
 Note that these calls can only be tracked when they come from mobile, not desktop or tablet.

-- Calls that come from a number on your website: Someone may click your ad and go to your website, then call from a number that's listed there.
+- Calls from a number on your website: Sometimes, someone may click your ad and go to your website, and then call from a number there.
 To track these calls, you’ll need to install a conversion tracking tag on your website, as well as a second code snippet to show a Google forwarding number instead of your regular phone number.

-You can include both types of calls in your import, and then track them to understand how your ads lead to call conversions.
-Each type of call has a different set-up process, so make sure that you complete the correct steps for each.
+Both of these types of calls can be included in your import, and you probably want to track both to get the full picture of how your ads lead to call conversions.
+Because they each have different set-up steps, make sure that you’ve done all the steps for each kind of call.
 Learn more about the steps to set up your conversion action.